Carlos Amaya, filter coffee from Honduras

 Carlos Amaya , filter coffee from Honduras

-Carlos Amaya is in his early twenties and continues to run his family farm.
-He experiments every year with new varieties and post-harvest processes.
-In this coffee from the Parainema variety we taste notes of cherries, yogurt and chocolate.
+Carlos Amaya, in his early twenties, continues to run his family's farm.
+He experiments annually with new varieties and post-harvest processes.
+In this Parainema coffee, we taste notes of cherries, yogurt, and chocolate.
 The coffee is complex and velvety.

 Carlos Amaya - Coffee Info